silintzir/dotfiles/nvim/SHORTCUTS.md

   - by using register `=` we switch to command line and execute a mathematical calculation or any other command like `system('ls')` and put the result of the exepression in the text
 - `<CTRL-n`: triggers auto complete
 - `<CTRL-o`: activates insert sub-mode where a command may be executed
+- `<CTRL-a`: increments a number by 1.
+Prefix with number to increment by it.
+- `<CTRL-x`: decrements a number by 1.
+Prefix with number to decrement by it.

 Marks
 ------------------